igeni/ScanSystem/README.md

 ## Transport Layer
 Add proxies lines to file list_proxy.cfg and set up option RotateProxies = yes in section 'CRAWLER.*' to uses rotating proxies mechanism.
 Also you can add User Agents strings to file list_user_agents.cfg and set up RotateHeaders = yes in the same section to enable UA rotating tool.
-In this case every connection will be established throught new ip with new UA parameter.
+In this case every connection will be established on new ip with new UA parameter.

 ## Anti-scan protection
 Use RotateProxies = yes and RotateHeaders = yes like it described in the 'Transport Layer' section to activate anti-scan protection mode

 ## Logs
-Set up parameters in the LOGS sectin of the settings.cfg file
+Set up parameters in the LOGS section of the settings.cfg file

 ## Storages
-System uses realisation independent storage interface so you can easily add new type of storage to system without any dificulties
+System uses realisation independent storage interface so you can easily add new type of storage to system without any difficulties
 To add new storage just add new class inherited from StorageInterface and swith on connection in the Storage class (storages/storage.py).

 ## Crawlers